To hear two songs from the 2017 performance, watch the films below.

 If you are interested in finding out more about the Requiem for the Child Soldiers of Northern Uganda, or would consider putting it on in a theatre or church near you, please get in touch via the contact page.

 What is a Requiem?

 The word ‘requiem’ means rest, and the heart of the sung Requiem is a prayer for those who have departed the world, that they will be granted eternal rest.

-Usually, a Requiem will be sung for someone seen as important or significant – a King or Head of State.
+Usually, a Requiem will be sung for someone considered important or significant – a king or head of state.
 This Requiem is sung exclusively for the forgotten, for the powerless and for the unknown.
 It is dedicated to the child soldiers of northern Uganda.

 Many thousands were killed, their bodies never recovered because their families do not have the means to locate them for burial.
 The wider community is also too poor to help effectively.
 It is doing what it can to support but with so much need, it is struggling.